E-Cell-IITH/startup_studio/README.md

 - [ ] admin approval for mentors
 - [ ] delete on cascade for expertise
 - [ ] Some get routes
+- [ ] get mentorship option for startup
 - [ ] Check profile picture bug in frontend
 - [ ] Edit user functionality